Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
-- CP compatibility to edit loaded sprites & data.
+- CP compatibility to edit loaded sprites & data.	@hualianlian
 - Add better titles and descriptions for the json schema.
 - Support for i18n translations.
 - Customize StorageFurniture allowed item types.	@B